-(45) oppose (to), opposition to, oppositional to, oppositionality to
+(45) oppose (\to), opposition to, oppositional to, oppositionality to

-A suffix such as -er attaches to V; therefore, the verbal selectional feature persists:
+A suffix such as -er attaches to V; therefore, the verbal selectional feature persists, as seen in (47).
+This contrasts with the usual PP that occurs with regular transitive verbs, as in (48), where of appears.

 - (47) a.
-Sam was the first responder to/ of the accident. - b.
-Abigail is a firm believer in/of the power of yoga to improve one's life. - c.
-Conscientious objectors to/of the war were put in prison. - (48) a.
-Buckley was the attacker of/on more than a dozen of the victims. - b.
-Abby is a supporter of/for equal rights.
+Sam was the first responder to/\of the accident. - b.
+Abigail is a firm believer in/\ of the power of yoga to improve one's life. - c.
+Conscientious objectors to/\of the war were put in prison. - (48) a.
+Buckley was the attacker of/\on more than a dozen of the victims. - b.
+Abby is a supporter of/\for equal rights.